lipemorais/code-challenge-ca/README.md

 The objective of this code challenge can be found inside [the-eye.md](the-eye.md)

 ## Assumptions
-- May CRUD operations could be used to Event
+- May CRUD operations could be used to Event, so I will keep these possibilities to this model
 - Since there is not a lot of information about the Application and Session.
 I didn't represent them on my models
 - Assuming the communication between the Application and the eye will be over HTTPS and from a frontend application, if not a OAuth2 could be used for safety
+- To assure the applications request are not going to hanging I have used a load test on a not ideal scenario to see how the application behaves under load
-- To assure the applications request are not going to hanging receive and put it in a queue would be the most reliable choice, which would also help with race condition
+  - If the application were not able to do handle load on a proper manner I would think about use async processing with a queue as the most reliable choice, which would also help with race condition
 - `select_for_update` just work for big databases like Postgres, MySQL.
 So I'm assuming one of them would be used for this application instead of sqlite3
-- Assuming all the tests(including load test) are running in a CI/CD pipeline
+- Assuming all the tests(including load test) would run in a CI/CD pipeline
 - Assuming the load tests with Locust are going to run against a product like environment to have real numbers

 ## Decisions